anabramos/human-cockroach-nuclear-bomb/README.md

 # Cockroaches & Nuclear Bomb

 ## About Cockroaches & Nuclear Bomb
-Nuclear Bomb cockroaches is a back end browser game developed in Python.
-The game came to revolutionize the way we play rock, paper and scissors.
+Nuclear Bomb cockroaches is a back-end browser game developed in Python.
+The game came to revolutionize the way we play rock, paper, and scissors.

 The game is based on the classic game of rock paper and scissors.
 You can read more about it [here](https://en.wikipedia.org/wiki/Rock_paper_scissors).
 You will play against a computer - that is your enemy.
-You can play as many rounds as you want, but you can also quit at anytime.
+You can play as many rounds as you want, but you can also quit at any time.
 The game will calculate your score based on the results of the battle of each round you play.

 Link to live website: [Cockroaches & Nuclear Bomb](https://cockroaches-nuclear-bombs.herokuapp.com/)